ajukraine/NugetServer.AppHarbor/ReadMe.md

 	```xml
 	<add key="packagesPath" value="~/App_Data/Packages" />
 	```
 9. This step is optional.
 But I recommend you to follow it too.
 Do you remember file structure, that we achieved so far?
-Let's place appropriate *.gitgnore* files to leave binaries and logs outside version control:
+Let's place appropriate *.gitgnore* files to put binaries and logs outside of version control:
 	- NugetServer.AppHarbor
 		- ...
 		- **.gitignore** (ignore *App_Data*)